IMAP v/s MAPI

 Final Verdict: Now, you know what are IMAP and MAPI protocols and what each one of them have to offer.
 Summing, MAPI has an upper hand to that of IMAP.
 IMAP is just an email protocol whereas MAPI is a full groupware protocol.
 MAPI is best utilized when MS Outlook is used as the email client.
 Also, the default Android mail client and iPhone, are “Exchange ActiveSync” (the function of synching mails) capable, giving Hotmail users the facility of IMAP style cloud-based email.

-In case you are interested; here’s how you can migrate data from Outlook to another PC.
+In case you are interested; here’s how you can migrate Outlook data from one computer to another PC.